arasateser/Tiktok-Filter-Extension/README.md

 Click the extension icon in the Chrome toolbar, then select the "TCC Override" extension.
 A popup will appear displaying the text "TCC Override".

+##Usage
+This extension designed for Google Chrome only at this stage of the project.
+You can get unexpected errors in other browsers.

 ## In Process Features

 User declared loading values